Tyche (hypothetical planet): WISE mission

 The Wide-field Infrared Survey Explorer (WISE) space telescope has completed an all-sky infrared survey that includes areas where Whitmire and Matese anticipate that Tyche may be found.
 On March 14, 2012, the first-pass all-sky survey catalog of the WISE mission was released.
 The co-added (AllWISE) post-cryo second survey of the sky was released at the end of 2013.
-On March 7, 2014, NASA reported that the WISE telescope had ruled out the possibility of a Saturn-sized object at 10,000 AU, and a Jupiter-sized or larger object out to 26,000 AU (0.4 light-years).
+On March 7, 2014, NASA reported that the WISE telescope had ruled out the possibility of a Saturn-sized object out to 10,000—28,000 AU, and a Jupiter-sized or larger object out to 26,000—82,000 AU (0.4 light-years).